 - is more likely to affect internal organs

-- other symptoms can include weight loss, fatigue, and joint pain and stiffness
+- has other symptoms that can include weight loss, fatigue, and joint pain and stiffness

 In some cases of systemic sclerosis, organs such as the heart, lungs or kidneys are affected.
-This can cause a range of potentially serious problems, such as shortness of breath, high blood pressure and pulmonary hypertension (high blood pressure in the lungs).
+This can cause a range of potentially serious problems, such as shortness of breath, high blood pressure and pulmonary hypertension.

 Causes of scleroderma